The guide for enrolled transfer students contains advice on requirements and deadlines which are critical to completing your degree on time.

 We place transfer students in the Transfer Student Advising Association, headed by Assistant Dean Elizabeth Ozment.
 The Associate Dean for Academic Programs is responsible for overseeing educational programs and advising in the College.
-However, Ms. Ozment, your Association Dean, has primary responsibility for advising you on academic matters.
+However, your Association Dean has primary responsibility for advising you on academic matters and she is your primary contact in the College of Arts & Sciences.
 She can refer you to various departments and offices at the University that exist to assist you.
-Ms. Ozment will serve as your academic dean for the remainder of your years in the College.
+Dean Ozment will serve as your academic dean for the remainder of your years in the College.
 Do not hesitate to call on her at any time.

-Contact Dean Ozment Monday–Friday by e-mail, firstname.lastname@example.org, or by phone, (434) 924-3350 to set up an appointment.
-Dean Ozment's office is 201 Monroe Hall.
+Contact Dean Ozment Monday–Friday by email, [email protected], or by phone, (434) 924-3351 to set up an appointment.
+Dean Ozment's office is 204 Monroe Hall.
 You may also direct questions to her by post at:

 College of Arts and Sciences,